Jump to section

 position-encoded embeddings enter here

 Your tokens now enter the Transformer the engine that powers modern AI.
-Claude is a decoder-only transformer.
-This means it is designed specifically for text generation predicting the next token given all previous tokens.
+All major AI chat models GPT-4, Claude, Gemini, LLaMA, Mistral, DeepSeek are built on the decoder-only transformer architecture.
+This means each is designed specifically for text generation predicting the next token given all previous tokens.

 1. Multi-Head Self-Attention lets every token look at every other token